 "Despite its relatively small size the MRINZ produces about one peer-reviewed publication every week, which is a remarkable output."

 The MRINZ is part of an international collaborative group which has proposed a paradigm shift in the approach to the management of asthma and COPD.
 It is based on the concept that asthma and COPD represent a continuum of different diseases that share biological mechanisms and present with distinct clinical, pathophysiological and psychosocial features that can be observed and which require individualised treatment.
 This allows treatments to be targeted to the needs of individual patients on the basis of such clinical characteristics that distinguish a given patient from other patients.
-This ‘precision medicine’ approach has been adopted in the Asthma Foundation (New Zealand) Adult Asthma Guidelines to be released in 2016.
+This ‘precision medicine’ approach has been adopted in the Asthma & Respiratory Foundation (New Zealand) Adult Asthma Guidelines: a quick reference guide, released in 2016.

 Comment: Recognition of ‘treatable traits’ will allow an individualised approach to the management of asthma and COPD.